awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 However, some AWS KMS API operations return [data keys](concepts.md#data-keys)\.
 Also, customers can use API operations to [import key material](importing-keys.md) for selected KMS keys\.

-All AWS KMS API calls must be signed and be transmitted using Transport Layer Security \(TLS\) 1\.2 or later\.
+All AWS KMS API calls must be signed and be transmitted using Transport Layer Security \(TLS\)\.
+AWS KMS supports TLS versions 1\.0—1\.3 and hybrid post\-quantum TLS for AWS KMS service endpoints in select regions\.
+The AWS GovCloud \(US\) region only supports TLS versions 1\.0—1\.2 for AWS KMS service endpoints\.
+AWS KMS does not support hybrid post\-quantum TLS for endpoints in AWS GovCloud \(US\)\.
+AWS KMS recommends you always use the latest supported TLS version\.
 Calls to AWS KMS also require a modern cipher suite that supports *perfect forward secrecy*, which means that compromise of any secret, such as a private key, does not also compromise the session key\.

 If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
+AWS KMS supports version 1\.2 of Transport Layer Security \(TLS\) for FIPS endpoints for select regions\.
 For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.
 For a list of AWS KMS FIPS endpoints, see [AWS Key Management Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html) in the AWS General Reference\.

 Communications between AWS KMS service hosts and HSMs are protected using Elliptic Curve Cryptography \(ECC\) and Advanced Encryption Standard \(AES\) in an authenticated encryption scheme\.
 For more details, see [Internal communication security](https://docs.aws.amazon.com/kms/latest/cryptographic-details/internal-communication-security.html) in AWS Key Management Service Cryptographic Details\.